-Operator must have the transmission in neutral and blades disengaged to start engine.
-Release of Operator Presence Control (OPC) levers will cause engine to stop if transmission is not in neutral and/or blade drive is engaged.
+Operator must have the transmission in neutral and PTO disengaged to start engine.
+Release of Operator Presence Control (OPC) levers will cause engine to stop if transmission is not in neutral and/or PTO is engaged.

 2.5 STEERING/BRAKE CONTROL